 #4: You need to completely alter your lifestyle to meditate properly

 We promise – you don’t need to change a thing!
 Meditation is a way to help you connect with yourself, and work towards a state of mental and emotional calm.
 No matter your habits, dietary or otherwise, you don’t need to alter any of them to make meditation a part of your daily life.
+At the end of the day, meditation is a way to make time for “me time”, to be present with your own thoughts, and shut out the noise of the outside world.
 The only rule, if any – turn up every single day.

 #5: Meditation is boring!

+As meditation myths go, this one seems to be one that endures the most.
 Meditation is so much more than merely sitting in silence.
 If you’re the restless type, there are plenty of active and engaging techniques on offer, such as Visualization and Breathwork, that actively stimulate your mind and body and keep you active.
-Pick a class that interests you, and we guarantee you won’t even notice where the time goes!
+Some meditations use music to set the scene for the exercises you’re going to do, so you don’t even need to end up sitting quietly the whole time.
+A great way to start is to pick a class that seems interesting to you, and we guarantee you won’t even notice where the time goes!

 At its core, meditation is simply a great form of exercise for your mind.
 Regular practice makes you more calm, focused and patient, while also helping to improve your sleep patterns.
 And there’s no shortage of techniques and tools available, to help keep things consistently fresh.
 Now that we’ve cleared all that up, you’re all set to take the first step on your very own meditation journey – and you can start right here!